 Editorial teams and content creators are always on the lookout for useful tools for keyword research and content planning.
 To help with that, I’ve put together a list of the best options for keyword research, competitive analysis and monitoring search and social trends.
-There is a wide universe of tools out there and my intention is not to cover them all.
-Keyword Research.
-1. Google Trends.

 The Best Social Media Analytics Tools for Publishers